Reviewed by Wendy Marcason, RD, LDN

 Start the Fire

-The next step is to decide whether to use a propane-tank grill or a charcoal one.
+The next step is to decide whether to use a propane tank grill or a charcoal grill.
 Some backyard chefs prefer charcoal because it adds a flavor profile to barbecued food.
 Partisans of gas grills claim other benefits.
 "Gas grills cook at a lower temperature than charcoal," Academy of Nutrition and Dietetics spokesperson Ximena Jimenez, MS, RDN, LD, says.
 "And it's easier to control the temperature."

 What to Grill

 She recommends avoiding fatty meats on the grill because their drippings can cause flare-ups, which can burn the outside before the food reaches the proper temperature.
 Instead, choose healthier items such as lean cuts of beef (tenderloin, flank steak, ground round), pork, chicken or fish.
-Smithson says thick fish filets like salmon, tuna or grouper can be grilled directly on the grill surface, while thinner, flakier fish like tilapia or whitefish should be cooked in a grilling pan or on foil.
+Smithson says thick fish filets including salmon, tuna or grouper can be grilled directly on the grill surface, while thinner, flakier fish — such as tilapia or whitefish — should be cooked in a grilling pan or on foil.